If you really want to experience the magic, visit Toledo, also known as The Imperial City at sunset.

 Places to stay in Toledo

-Many of the old buildings and palaces have been converted to hotels.
+Many of the old buildings and palaces have been converted into hotels.